Claude Code Agent Teams: Orchestrating Multiple AI Sessions on One Project

 components, one backend specialist handling the API endpoints, and one

 test engineer writing integration tests for both.Claude creates the team, spawns teammates, and starts coordinating.
-Each teammate reads the project’s CLAUDE.md on startup, so put interface contracts and architectural decisions there.
+Each teammate reads the project’s CLAUDE.md on startup.
+Put your interface contracts and design decisions there.

 Key Keyboard Shortcuts (In-Process Mode)